join our mailing list :: search :: about us :: agelesslearner.com home

 People at all levels ask questions and share stories about successes, failures, and what they have learned.

 Managers share information on a need-to-know basis.
-People keep secrets and don’t describe how events really happened.
+People keep secrets

 Everyone believes they know what to do, and they proceed on that assumption.

-Little time or attention is given to understanding lessons learned from projects.
+Little time or attention is given to understanding lessons learned from

 People are treated as complex individuals.

-People are treated like objects or resources without attention to their individuality.
+People are treated like objects or resources without attention to their

 Managers encourage continuous experimentation.